alsheabi/Detection_and_classification_of_small_objects/README.md

 # Here is our pytorch implementation of the EfficientDet model to Detection and classification of small objects

+## Our project running on Colab pro
 <a href="https://colab.research.google.com/drive/1F-iGXFB5HqrGG_5dBPtXkOAZebiEnzkf?usp=sharing">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

 Here is our pytorch implementation of the model described in the [Paper](https://openaccess.thecvf.com/content_CVPR_2020/papers/Tan_EfficientDet_Scalable_and_Efficient_Object_Detection_CVPR_2020_paper.pdf)
  EfficientDet: Scalable and Efficient Object Detection paper (Note: We also provide pre-trained weights, which you could see in [Drive](https://drive.google.com/drive/folders/1tyaq0c_YesoNot4c8n9M4uh89Njz7Sv_?usp=sharing)  at folder "train_weights"

+## What You Will Learn

+* How to load your custom image detection data from Roboflow
+* How to instatiate a pytorch EfficientDet model
+* How to train the EfficientDet model
+* How to use the model for quick inference
+* How to export the model weights for future inference
+* How to reload the model weights
+* How to evaluate mAP

 ## Datasets [Drive](https://drive.google.com/drive/folders/1tyaq0c_YesoNot4c8n9M4uh89Njz7Sv_?usp=sharing)